Aerokrishna/Blitz/README.md

 ---

-## Usage
+## 📖 Usage

 This section explains how to configure Blitz for your **custom data transmission** and establish communication with your microcontroller.
 Depending on your setup, you may be using Blitz with **ROS**, plain **Python**, or directly on the **MCU**.

-### ROS2
+### 🤖 ROS2

-In the `ros/` directory you will find two packages:
+In the `ros/` directory provided in this repo you will find two packages, `blitz` and `robot_interfaces`.

-- **blitz** → ROS bridge logic
-- **robot_interfaces** → custom ROS interfaces
+-  **robot_interfaces** → In the `robot_interfaces` package you define your custom interface.
+Inside the `msg` directory, create your .msg file with the desired interface.
+Make sure to build and source the repo.
 > ⚠️ Note: Blitz supports ROS interfaces with **single fields** (e.g. `Float32`, `Int32`) but not concatenated ones like `odom.pose.pose.x`.
 If you need such data, create a **custom ROS interface** with the fields you need.

-### ROS
-In the `ros/` directory provided in this repo you will find two packages, `blitz` and `robot_interfaces`. `robot_interfaces` contains the ROS interfaces used.

--  In the `robot_interfaces` package you define your custom interface.
-Inside the `msg` directory, create your .msg file with the desired interface.
-Make sure to build and source the repo.
--  The `blitz` package acts like a bridge between the microcontroller and ROS2 network.
+-  **blitz** → The `blitz` package acts like a bridge between the microcontroller and ROS2 network.
 Navigate to the file `blitz/blitz/interfaces.py`.
 These are the following steps for the configuration.

 ```python